Repertoire

 That said, at a typical roda in Brazil or elsewhere the “regulars” have a shared repertoire that makes up much of what will be played whenever they gather.
 So we’re recommending some repertoire to prepare, to whatever degree possible, in advance.

-Below, you’ll find compilations of sheet music for all these tunes in Concert C, Bb and Eb.
-If you’d prefer to download just one or a few charts, you’ll find them individually listed on this page
+Below, you’ll find links to sheet music for all these tunes in Concert C, Bb and Eb.

 Video Accompaniments